Years of field experience have shown that wire rope life can be maximized by using the right lubricants combined with the right application method.

 Application & Cleaning

 For maximum core penetration and coating, an automatic lubrication system is advised, and it should include a cleaning component.
 Cleaning wire rope prior to lubricant application is critical to effective lubrication.
 Contamination buildup can cause accelerated wear, acting as an abrasive.
-Buildup can also keep in water and increase rate of corrosion, as well as interfere with visual inspections.
+The buildup can also keep in water and increase the rate of corrosion, as well as interfere with visual inspections.

 Identify Suffering Points

 Move forward with LE’s proven solutions for extending wire rope equipment life.

 Lubricating wire rope can be difficult.
 Many times it is done by hand, which is time-consuming and can create a safety hazard for employees.
 Lubricant applied by hand can be messy, creating housekeeping challenges.
 To properly lubricate, it is important the lubricant makes its way to the core of the wire rope, something that is difficult to achieve with hand application.